 Teeth crown is nothing but a cap-like structure placed on top of your damaged teeth.
 Dental crown is used to cover, protect and restore the shape of your teeth when fillings do not solve the problem.

 The crown can be made out of different substances like metals, resin, porcelain and ceramics.
 They typically do not require any special care over time other than regular good oral hygiene.

-If your natural teeth have an undesirable appearance due to color, shape, or spacing between teeth – crowns can make them look very natural and beautiful.
+If your natural teeth have an undesirable appearance due to color, shape, or spacing between teeth – the tooth crown can make them look very natural and beautiful.

 1 What is a Dental Crown?

 Over time, your teeth might get damaged.
 The damage can happen for a variety of reasons.
 It could be due to tooth decay, tooth injuries or just the use of your teeth.

 As a result, your teeth can lose their shape or size.
 These crowns are designed to cover such damaged teeth.